 - Tubs and showers… including the shower curtain: We all enjoy a nice, long shower after working hard in the garden, or a good hot soak in the tub following a particularly difficult workout.
 Now, think about all the dead skin cells, bacteria and other things coming from our bodies and splattering or sticking to those surfaces.
 Gross, right?
 No wonder the average bathtub is even dirtier than a trash can!
 Clean your tub and shower weekly using my printable weekly bathroom cleaning routine, then run the shower curtain through your washing machine’s gentle cycle using hot water, soap and 2 cups of white vinegar.
-Keep the germs at bay by spraying daily with a 50-50 solution of water and vinegar so you don’t have to worry about catching something from your tub next time you need a few minutes to yourself.
+(Here’s how to get rid of shower mold and mildew.)
+Keep the germs at bay by using a daily shower spray, too.

 - Everything in your bathroom: True, it’s not as filthy as your kitchen sink, but it’s still gross.
 And I’m not just talking about the toilet, either.
 Every time the toilet flushes, water droplets fly into the air.
 When someone in your home has a gastrointestinal upset, that flush can spread illness-inducing germs up to 10 inches above the toilet… and those germs can be detected in the air as long as 90 minutes later.
 So next time you’re cleaning your bathroom, pay attention to the walls around and behind the toilet, and don’t forget to wipe down the toilet roll holder, too!